The Doctor of Philosophy Program

-Those students offering US History as their Major Geographic Field must take History 5311-Historiography of Early America, History 5312-Historiography of 19th Century America and 5313-Historiography of 20th America.
+Those students offering U.S. history as their Major Geographic Field must take History 6311-Historiography of Early America, History 6312-Historiography of 19th Century America and 6313-Historiography of 20th America.

 Within their primary geographic field students must also choose two emphases represented by two different faculty members within that geography.
 The selection of those emphases is left to the discretion of the student, their advisor and their committee.

-Students must also select one Non-Major Geographic Field (One of the two geographies not selected for the Major field)
+Students must also select one Secondary Geographic Field (One of the two geographies not selected for the Major field)

 Students must also select one thematic field from the following list (or petition the Graduate Studies Committee for approval a thematic field not appearing on the list) and complete nine hours of coursework in that thematic field.
 Thematic fields must include course work that examines the particular Historical Theme across different geographies.
 Therefore students are required to select a committee member for the Thematic Field who does not represent their either of their geographic fields.

 - State & Nation Building